mitranim/js/doc/obj/_Struct.md

-Superclass for classes representing a "struct"/"model"/"record".
+Superclass for classes representing a "struct" / "model" / "record".
 Also see {{link obj StructLax}}.
 Features:

   * Supports property declarations, with validation/transformation functions.